Amagash/cloud_concepts/aws_certified_solution_architect_associate/8_Route53.md

 Route traffic based on the geographic location of your user and resources.
 You can also specify a biais.
 ### Latency routing policy
 Route traffic based on the lowest network latency for your end user.
+### Multivalue answer routing policy
+Returns multiple values such as IP addresses for you web servers in response to DNS queries.
+It can be useful to return only healthy resources.
+It's like a simple routing but with health check on each record.